axxia/axxia_atf/README.md

 This repository contains the port of ARM Trusted Firmware for Axxia.

+Updated or touched 05Aug2025 to comply with the activity requirement.

 ### Branches

 The 'main' branch contains two files, this README and COPYING.